joris68/backgammon_engine/README.md

-# Backgammon Engine API
+# Backgammon Engine
 This crate implements the environment - the rules, moves and state transitions - for the game of Backgammon in form an engine API.
 In a more formal manner, the game environment can be described as a finite Markov Decision Process (MDP).
 The MDP is characterizes as a random sequence of states $s \in S$ which are all possible legal game states and actions (game moves) taken by one player to get from state $s$  to $s'$.
-The game state is represented by the following datastructure:
+The game state is represented by the following struct:
 ```
 pub struct BackgammonState {
     pub board: [i32; 24],